lhcb/bender-tutorials/getting-started/firstalgorithms.md

 The complete module is accesible [here](https://gist.github.com/VanyaBelyaev/6fb71fe694f9235c7fb8af84636b7881)
 {% endchallenge %}

 {% keypoints "Keypoints" %}
 Wth these two examples, you should aready be able to
 * code Bender _algorithms_ and insetr them into overall algorithm flow
-* loop over data,  fill historgramsn and n-tuples
+* loop over data,  fill historgrams and n-tuples
 {% endkeypoints %}